last update 11 July 2010

 Georgiana Ernstin (Gem) Burton (Middlecoat) 1871 - 1953 (82)

-b 24 December 1871, Great Malvern - father and grandfather were officers in the Madras Army, and she was the only one of her siblings not to be born in India, though she was brought up there.
+24 December 1871, Great Malvern where her parents were on an extended furlough from India.
+Her father Francis and grandfather George were officers in the Madras Army, and she was the only one of her siblings not to be born in India, though she was brought up there.

 m.
 25 April 1888 Pallavaram (suburb of Madras & hub of Madras Army), Tamil Nadu, India.